Laurasalas96/Discord-LeetCode-Bot/README.md

 A little LeetCode ("yeetcode") bot that:

-1. Hands out a set of leetcode problems of easy,medium and hard difficulty once a day on a specific channel with the following message:
+1. Hands out a daily set of leetcode problems of one easy, one medium and one hard problem on a specific channel with the following message:

    > Heeeelllooo! here are today's daily leetcodes #24:
    >     LC easy for those that want to take it easy:  https://leetcode.com/problems/design-hashmap